 The nearest fishing villages, which are extremely charming, are L’Estartit, which has the protected area of the Medes Islands with a seabed full of life, which can be discovered by taking trips on glass-bottomed boats or scuba diving, L’Escala and the ruins of Empuries, Begur and its coves of Sa Riera and Sa Tuna, Calella de Palafrugell, Llafranc, Palamós and the cosmopolitan Platja d’Aro.

 A 45-minute car ride away is the provincial capital, Girona, which stands out for its historic centre, Jewish quarter, La Devesa park and the colourful houses on the banks of the Onyar river.
 Its shopping and leisure activities are also well worth pointing out.
 The Auditorium and its fair enclosure.

-- Tuesdays: Pals, Palamós, Lloret de Mar, Girona.
+- Tuesday: Pals, Palamós, Lloret de Mar, Girona.

-- Wednesdays: Begur, Banyoles, Llançà, Sant Pere Pescador.
+- Wednesday: Begur, Banyoles, Llançà, Sant Pere Pescador.

-- Sundays: Palafrugell, Sant Feliu de Guíxols, Roses, L’Escala.
+- Sunday: Palafrugell, Sant Feliu de Guíxols, Roses, L’Escala.

 Address: Ctra. de la platja de Pals, km 4 · 17256 – Pals (Girona)